A Story About a Story: How a Writer Found Inspiration

 If you think that was strange, it may amuse you to know that it’s not only novels who find me.
 The characters do too.

-One time, walking through an archeological site on Santorini, I was visited by a bodacious character of mine called Phoebe.
+One time, walking through an archaeological site on Santorini, I was visited by a bodacious character called Phoebe.

 She was just as I’d written her.
 Same smile.
 Same swagger.
 I saw her paused at the entrance, waiting for someone.